creativetimofficial/blk-design-system-react/README.md

 ## Bootstrap 4 Support

-Blk• Design System is built on top of the much awaited Bootstrap 4.
+Blk• Design System React is built on top of the much awaited Bootstrap 4 (Reactstrap).
 This makes starting a new project very simple.
-It also provides benefits if you are already working on a Bootstrap 4 project; you can just import the Blk• Design System style over it.
+It also provides benefits if you are already working on a Bootstrap 4 or Reactstrap project; you can just import the Blk• Design System React style over it.
 Most of the elements have been redesigned; but if you are using an element we have not touched, it will fall back to the Bootstrap default.

 ## Table of contents